Real-World Case Studies

-This sequence represents the minimum time to completion.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 855-797-9416.

 To be considered for this doctoral program, you must have a master’s degree from an accredited college or university and meet the general admissions requirements.
 All applicants must submit a completed online application and transcripts.
 Depending on program specialization, additional requirements may apply.
 More information for international applicants.

 A Personalized Guide to Completing Your Doctorate

 Earning your online Doctor of Public Administration requires commitment, perseverance, and hard work.
 You can do it, and Walden is here to help—with our Doctoral Degree Coach™.

 Map and Track Milestones: Break your research down into manageable, sequential steps.
 See where you are, what’s ahead, and what you’ve already accomplished—all in one place.

 Meet Weekly Targets: No more guesswork.
 Set prompts based on your to-do list and receive reminders and updates directly to your inbox.

 Connect With Faculty: Stay on the same page and keep your progress on track.
 With shared access to your dashboard, your chair can easily guide you through your checklists, goals, and timelines.